Neurarian/snacks-luasnip.nvim/README.md

       { string.format('%-12s', item.trigger) .. ' ', item.icon_hl },
     }
   end,
-  -- You can easily disable the display of triggers, as i personally find them a bit reduntant show_trigger = false,
+  -- You can easily disable the display of triggers, as i personally find them a bit redundant show_trigger = false,
 }